Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: Conclusions

-\funding{This research was funded by the European Space Agency contract No. 4000142483/23/NL/GLC/ov for COMCUBE-S pre-Phase A activities related to the OSIP campaign ‘Innovative Mission Concepts Enabled by Swarms of CubeSats’.}
+\funding{This research was funded by the European Space Agency contract No. 4000142483/23/NL/GLC/ov for COMCUBE-S pre-Phase A activities related to the OSIP campaign ‘Innovative Mission Concepts Enabled by Swarms of CubeSats’.
+N.F. acknowledges financial support from CNES (Centre National d’Études Spatiales) and CNRS (Centre National de la Recherche Scientifique) through contract CNES No. 5100020274 / CNRS No. 260616.
+LH acknowledges Research Ireland grant 19/FFP/6777.
+CMK acknowledges Research Ireland grant GOIPG/2024/3488}.

 \dataavailability{The simulation software used to support the conclusions of this article will be made available by the authors upon request.}